 Understanding the performance of your current campaigns and stages is essential for driving incremental improvement over time.
 Retention Science makes data analysis very simple for marketers, by providing a number of ways for a marketer to look at their data and understand trends and insights that will help drive future content iterations.
 As a marketer, there are always things that can be done in an effort to increase open, click, and conversion rates, but what is the best way to use data to inform these efforts?
 In the following sections, we will highlight the different data points available to you, as well as best practice approaches for interpreting the data.

 What data is available to me?

 After logging into Retention Science, you will be greeted by the AI Stats page.
 You can click into "Stages" where you can begin to assess campaign results:

 The first step is to specify the time frame for your requested data.
 This can be selected by using the drop down menu on the top right of the page:

 There are several preset time intervals that can be selected, or you can enter a custom range by entering dates in the fields or by clicking on the calendar.

 Now that your data is reflective of the time frame you have selected, you can see your data broken out in several different sections.

-The data displayed in the Totals section is the combined statistics for all campaigns within Cortex (Acquisition Stages, User Triggers, Item Triggers, Lifecycle Messages, Winback Campaigns, Smart Blasts, and Promo Blasts).
+The data displayed in the Totals section is the combined statistics for all campaigns within Cortex (Acquisition Stages, User Triggers, Item Triggers, Lifecycle Messages, Winback Campaigns).